Christmas gift guide 2022: Best last minute deals at Walmart (plus deals)

 Best Fisher-Price toy deals at Walmart

-Shopping for toddlers?
-No problem -- there are plenty of Fisher Price deals at Walmart, including savings on an 'Elf' playset and a Disney princess playset.
+Shopping for young kids?
+No problem -- there are plenty of Fisher Price deals at Walmart:

 - Fisher-Price 4-in-1 robot baby, $36 (reduced from $45)